 Then, after a long fight, more than a year later, we lost.

-New systems are being developed with docker, but without tests (based on the wrong assumption that it slows down development).
-All tests are manual, in production environment, and Q/A machine that we fought so hard to have is simply not used (so much that I had to write a script to silence loggers, because there were lots of systems that did not work, throwing an exception and logging it on our logging management systems).
+New systems were being developed with docker, but without tests (based on the wrong assumption that it slows down development).
+All tests were manual, in the production environment, and the Q/A machine that we fought so hard to have was simply not used (so much that I had to write a script to silence loggers, because there were lots of systems that did not work, throwing an exception and logging it on our logging management systems).
 We had horrible regression bugs, but people simply didn’t care.

-But it’s not for the company that I was working.
-In fact, for they my practices are as strange or even worse than what I feel about theirs, or even just a waste of time.
-For example, when a feature changes, the first thing I do is to change my integration test, and then my unit tests drive me to what I need to change in the code.
-For they, it is just a matter of changing the code to the new behavior, and then fix every test that breaks – so, in their view, tests are just things that get in the way.
+But it was not for the company that I was working.
+In fact, for they my practices were as strange or even worse than what I felt about theirs, or even just a waste of time.
+For example, when a feature changed, the first thing I did was to change my integration test, and then my unit tests drove me to what I needed to change in the code.
+For they, it was just a matter of changing the code to the new behavior, and if the code had tests then fix every test that breaks, even if the assertions did not make sense, sometimes to the point of deleting the whole test and re-writing it – so, in their view, tests were just things that get in the way.

-And I know that my way of working is not wrong.
+And I know that my way of working was not wrong.
 In fact, I probably don’t need to work overtime and can give a certain level of confidence in all my deliveries because of my practices.
-Yet, in my previous context, I was wrong – I can’t force anyone to work with tests; I can’t discuss best practices because our views are not the same; and every time I tried, I just stressed myself, lost time, and wasn’t able to get my message across.
-The arguments that I used – less regression bugs, more confidence, less overtime – these weren’t that hard in their view, so that it would justify changing paradigms.
+Yet, in my previous context, I was wrong – I could not force anyone to work with tests; I could not discuss best practices because our views are not the same; and every time I tried, I just stressed myself, lost time, and wasn’t able to get my message across.
+The arguments that I used – less regression bugs, more confidence, less overtime – these weren’t that hard to solve in their view, so that it would justify changing paradigms.

 So, I left the company.
 I learned a huge lesson, one that I probably wouldn’t otherwise, considering that every company that I left was for something better, more structured, with better practices.
 I think what we created in that company were one of the most beautiful systems created by scratch, but every single developer, leader, director and coach that worked on project have left the company, so probably this will become legacy in no time.
 I would love to keep working on it, but it’s time to go.

-Also, in my whole professional life, in every single company I’ve met people that are not satisfied with the chaos that they work with.
+Also, in my whole professional life, in every single company, I’ve met people that were not satisfied with the chaos that they worked with.
 For they, I say: please, look away for alternatives.
 I’ve seen many friends ignoring other languages, other practices, other editors because they felt that “it slows down their code writing”.
 Don’t fall into this trap – the world isn’t black or white, and most times we need time to really be productive when we change paradigms.

 And I can assure you, you won’t regret it.